Punchbowl, The National Memorial Cemetery of the Pacific

 Here, you can pay respects to a number of famous and notable people.
 They include World War II Medal of Honor recipients Barney F. Hajiro, Martin May and Allan Ohata.
 You can visit the grave sites of US senators and World War II veterans Spark Matsunaga and Daniel Inouye.
 Perhaps the most famous grave here is of Ernie Pyle, the Pulitzer Prize-winning World War II correspondent.
 Others include Korean War Medal of Honor recipient Herbert Pililaau and Ellison Onizuka.
 Ellison Onizuka was Hawaii’s first astronaut who tragically died in the Space Shuttle Challenger disaster.

 Popular Tourist Attraction

 Today, the Veterans Administration administers the National Memorial Cemetery of the Pacific.
 It has become one of Hawaii’s most popular attractions with more than 5 million visitors annually.
 Visitors coming here to pay their respects as well as to enjoy the views of the city of Honolulu.
 In fact, Punchbowl has possibly the best scenic panorama of downtown Honolulu.
 In addition, you can get commanding views of Waikiki, Diamond Head and west Honolulu, including Honolulu International Airport.

-And Panda Travel ® can not only bring you to the Aloha State to view such historic locations, such as the National Memorial Cemetery of the Pacific, through a wide range of all inclusive Hawaii vacation packages tailored to meet your budget, but also can arrange local tours and side trips to such areas.
-Call us at 800 303-6702 or check out our vacation packages, activities and tours online at http://www.pandaonline.com.
+Panda Travel ® can bring you to the Aloha State to view such historic locations, such as the National Memorial Cemetery of the Pacific, through a wide range of all inclusive Hawaii vacation packages.
+But it can also arrange local tours and side trips to such areas.
+Check out our vacation packages, activities and tours online at Panda ® Online.